PaulVidler/User_Importer/README.md

 --file=./users.csv

-## An example command to enter credentials to DB, supply the file path, create the table, then display a dry run of immport data to screen.
+## An example command to enter credentials to DB, supply the file path, create the table, then display a dry run of import data to screen.

 "php user_upload.php import -u myUsername -p myPassword -d localhost --file=./users.csv create_table dry_run"

+## An example command to enter credentials to DB, supply the file path, then import data and present on screen.

+"php user_upload.php import -u myUsername -p myPassword -d localhost --file=./users.csv create_table"

 ## Features

 - Validation of all email addresses
 - Removing whitespace and odd characters from names
-- First letter of each name will be capitalised
+- First letter of each name/surname will be capitalised
+- Will not allow duplicate emails

+## Known issues
+- Requires refactoring and a more OO approach
+- No tests
+- Email validation will not allow 'open.edu.au' as a domain
+- Requires better help docs and user experience